booni3/vapor-queue-manager/README.md

 Added to this, vapor currently does not have any fine grain control over the queue system.
 Some issues faced:

-- We throw 1000 jobs into the queue with a concurrency of 10 but then our 1001th job will have to wait, even if its the most critical.
+- There is no job/queue priority.
+We throw 1000 jobs into the queue with a concurrency of 10 but then our 1001th job will have to wait, even if it is the most critical.
-- We need jobs to process in order.
-Unless we setup new environments and FIFO queues, this is not possible.
+- Jobs cannot be processed in order, unless we setup new environments and/or FIFO queues.
+This adds a lot of complication and does not place nice with other packages using the queue.
+- SQS has some strict limits, such as 15 minutes for delayed dispatching.

 This solution fixes these issues and while it may not be best practice, it seems to work with some good scale.
 I have tested it processing a few hundred thousand jobs in under and hour.
 Only one process deals with the database queue so deadlocks should not be possible.